Bierchermuesli/albert-deepl/README.md

 ```

 ## DeepL API
 This extension needs a valid DeepL API key.
 You can optain one on https://www.deepl.com/pro#developer.
+Please check their policy about usage, privacy.

 After you got your key you can install in a Albert-manner like this:
  - `dpl conf set key=xxx`